lobolauren/Undergrad-Calendar-Website/README.md

     - This is because the other option(s) either no longer exist, or aren't a course
     - (ex. '[course] or experience in field')
   - Graphs of degree programs do not include elective credits, or indicate when there is more than one option of courses to take
-  - In cases where a prerequisite is either a high school course or a university course, the graph may show the university course as a sole prerequisite when it is not (because high school courses are not parsed as they dont exist)
     - ex.
 STAT*2040, for the cs degree, stat*2040 appears to have a prerequisite that is not required by the degree, which is impossible
   - For Carleton graphing cases with "and" in brackets do not show equal prerequisites properly
     - ex.
 COMP 1805 with a minimum grade of C-, and either COMP 2402 or (SYSC 2004 and SYSC 2100).
-  - Carleton prerequisites also do not show non-course name related prerequisites such as ("or permission of department", etc)
+  - Carleton prerequisites also do not show non-course name related prerequisites such as ("or permission of department", etc).
+They have not been parsed and therefore do not exist.